edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: cal::relative_duration

-    A type representing a span of time.
+    Represents a duration or span of time relative to declared units.

-    Unlike :eql:type:`std::duration` a ``relative_duration`` is not a precise measurement because it uses 3 different units under the hood: months, days and seconds.
-However not all months have the same number of days and not all days have the same number of seconds.
-For example 2020 was a leap year and had 366 days.
-Notice how the number of hours in each year below is different.
+    Unlike :eql:type:`std::duration`, :eql:type:`cal::relative_duration`
+    are an inprecise form of measurement.
+Months, days and seconds are used to declare the relation of the time's duration.

+    Note that the month specified share a correlation to their amount of days, as how a leap year have 366 days.
+This behavior is noticable with different years:

     .. code-block:: edgeql-repl